Our work in Northern Ireland

 - Coeliac UK has more than 1,500 members across Northern Ireland.

 - Northern Ireland is represented on the charity’s Health Advisory Committee by Joy Whelan, Gastroenterology Advanced Dietetic Practitioner.

 We’ve been representing members in Northern Ireland for more than 50 years and our presence has never been more important.

 Health, education, food and local services are all devolved to the Northern Ireland Assembly in Stormont.
-Be it accessing gluten free food on prescription or ensuring your child is catered for in school, the decisions made here can have a huge impact on the lives of people with coeliac disease across Wales.
+Be it accessing gluten free food on prescription or ensuring your child is catered for in school, the decisions made here can have a huge impact on the lives of people with coeliac disease across Northern Ireland.

 That’s why we work with politicians, healthcare professionals, commercial partners and our members to ensure the interests of those with coeliac disease are at the heart of decision making in Northern Ireland.

 We also work with our two local groups and around 1,500 members to provide support and advice to those with coeliac disease in their local communities as well as engaging with Northern Irish business to expand the availability of gluten free products.

 Protecting your gluten free prescriptions

 If you have coeliac disease, you are entitled to gluten free staple foods on prescriptions in Northern Ireland.
 We know how important this support is and we continue to work hard to protect it.
 We speak to policy makers and share your stories in the media to underline the importance of gluten free prescribing to the coeliac community in Northern Ireland.

 We regularly raise awareness of coeliac disease in the media through interviews and stories in press, radio, tv and online.